swiftlang/swift/docs/ErrorHandling.md

 Some developers may wish to do this to make the specific throwing calls very clear.
 Other developers may be content with knowing that something within a statement can throw.
-The compiler\'s fixit hints will guide developers towards inserting a single `try` that covers the entire statement.
+The compiler's fixit hints will guide developers towards inserting a single `try` that covers the entire statement.
 This could potentially be controlled someday by a coding style flag passed to the compiler.